AndreaPrestia/Felis/README.md

 **Felis.Router.Test**

-An ASP-NET minimal API application, containing the six endpoints exposed by Felis.
+An ASP-NET minimal API application, containing the five endpoints exposed by Felis.

-The six endpoints are:
+The five endpoints are:

 - dispatch
 - consume
 - error
-- services
 - purge
 - consumers